vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 Subdivision modeling is the process of using lower resolution geometry to create complex objects with clean topology.
 Subdivision modeling is the most common form of poly modeling, being used in games, animation, visual effects, and art practices.

-Subdivision, divides each each loop and averages the positions of the new vertices.
+Subdivision divides each each loop and averages the positions of the new vertices.

 <figure> <img src = "../assets/images/maya_03_subdivision_01.jpg"><figcaption>Edge loops divided and vertices averaged</figcaption></figure>

-There are many different algorithms for subdivided a model.
+There are many different algorithms for subdiving a model.
 Maya by default uses an adapted version of the Catmull–Clark Subdivision algorithm (more on this in the coming weeks).
 Other algorithms include OpenSubdiv, developed by Pixar.

 ### Smooth Preview vs. Smooth

 We can preview what our mesh will look like subdivided using the **3** Key.
+This turns on **Smooth Preview**

 We can turn off the **Smooth Preview** by pressing the **1** Key.